-Preventing the condition at all, by proper drilling practices and hole cleaning techniques, is the best solution, but if an annular pack-off risk still exists before cementing, the following measures can be considered as mitigation:
+Preventing the condition at all, by proper drilling practices and hole cleaning techniques, is the best solution.
+If an annular pack-off risk still exists before cementing, we can consider the following measures as mitigation:

 o Do not be too optimistic about the number of centralizers.
 Centralizers in the washout areas would have a minor or insignificant contribution to improve the stand-off.
-They can also increase the likelihood of pack-off by mechanically weakening sensitive borehole areas usually near the washouts.
+They can also increase the likelihood of an annular pack off by mechanically weakening sensitive borehole areas (usually near the washouts).

 o If pipe reciprocation is considered, centralizers must be allowed to move freely at least half joint.
 This will also limit any abrasive action on sensitive areas of the borehole

 o Simulate, with software, the expected circulating surface pressure at different rates.
 These values would provide a reference to identify when the hole is conditioned.